 - 'Teilleistung' T-BGU-106790 with not graded accomplishment according to § 4 Par.
-3 as examination prerequisite details about the learning controls see at the respective 'Teilleistung'

-- 'Teilleistung' T-BGU-106791 with examination of other type according to § 4 Par.
+3 as examination prerequisite - 'Teilleistung' T-BGU-106791 with examination of other type according to § 4 Par.
 2 No. 3

 Students are able to rank interdisciplinary texts on riverine systems according to their relevance, and formulate relevant questions on this topic.
 Students can research systematically on a scientific problem.
 They are able to put the materials in the context of integrated management strategies and current water resources problems to work on solutions for adapting to regional conditions.